LoudSoundDreams/SongPocket/About.md

 SongPocket won’t do everything for everyone, and generally, we should [remove](https://ignorethecode.net/blog/2010/02/02/removing-features) and [say no](https://alexgaynor.net/2020/nov/30/why-software-ends-up-complex) to features more often, for a simpler experience.

-So, tentatively…
+So, tentatively, Songpocket…

+1. Won’t offer multiple ways to do the same action.
+[Monotonous design is better.](https://verbnounenter.net/monotony)
-1. SongPocket won’t replace iOS’s Music app.
+2. Won’t replace iOS’s Music app.
 This lets it do better what iOS Music doesn’t focus on.
 (Besides, [there’s no API](https://developer.apple.com/documentation/musickit/musiclibrary) for removing items from the user’s library.)
-2. SongPocket won’t offer multiple ways to do the same action.
-[Monotonous design is better.](https://verbnounenter.net/monotony)
+3. Won’t show song durations, because I [consider them spoilers](https://en.wikipedia.org/wiki/Hidden_track).
+If this were a music app for everyone, I would add a mode; but it’s not, and [modes are bad](https://spectrum.ieee.org/of-modes-and-men).
+(Settings are modes too.)